dev-ay/LiveProject/README.md

 > **Details:**
 > Add a one week fullCalendar to the ScheduleTemplate/Create view
 ### Solution:
-The way to add a calendar through FullCalendar is first of all to add a `<div>` section with an id, like the following:
+The way to add a calendar through FullCalendar is first of all to add a `<div>` section with an id to your `HTML` page, like the following:
 ```html
 <div id="calendarScheduleTemplate" class="mt-40"></div>
 ```
 In this case the class "mt-40" was simply a CSS formatting class for adding 40 pixels to the top margin.
-I modeled it after Bootstrap4 (which was not available to me because we were using Bootstrap3 in this project):
+I modeled it after Bootstrap4 (which was not available to me because we were using Bootstrap3 on this project):
 ```css
 .mt-40{
     margin-top:40px;